electrify-RVA/electrify-rva.github.io/docs/by_the_numbers.md

 Typically, a gas utility will sell gas to customers (pretty obvious) and the price includes the cost of gas itself as well as the cost of all the pipes to move the gas around.
 Large customers (typically industrial) can pay to have the utility transport gas that they purchased elsewhere, paying to use the pipelines and not the cost of gas itself.
 This is a small portion of what RGW does, so let's focus on gas sales.

-We can see that **Residential** customers make up a much smaller fraction of gas sales than customers, and **Industrial** users now make up almost half of gas sold.
+We can see that the vast majority of customers are **Residential**, but residential customers account for less than half of all sales, and **Industrial** users now make up almost half of gas sold.

 {% include charts/sales_types.html %}